Self-Paced Professional Development Courses

 These self-paced professional development courses are available in a variety of topics related to teaching and learning.
 Courses are delivered online in Blackboard and faculty may complete them at their own pace.
 Certificates are provided at the completion of the course.

-To enroll in a course, please contact Bettina Mozie, Training Coordinator at: firstname.lastname@example.org.
+To enroll in a course, please contact Dr. Butori, eLearning Instructional Designer and Training Coordinator: firstname.lastname@example.org

 How Can I Gauge Online Learning Through Engaging Activities and Assignments?

 This self-paced online course is for remote/online teachers who want to assess learning to keep students on track.
 In 20-minutes the course provides many ideas specific to online and remote teaching for activities, assignments, and assessments that gauge learning.
 All faculty completing the course will receive a certificate of completion.